 We strongly encourage any individual experiencing an overdose to go to the emergency room immediately.
 Being completely honest about what was taken and how much may save the life of the individual.

 If the doctor does not believe the patient requires Xanax, the physician will explain the reasons and recommend an alternative.
 One of the worst mistakes the individual can make is doctor shopping or lying about their medical condition.
 Doctor shopping is when the individual continues consulting with physicians until they receive a prescription.
-We want to stress this practice is illegal.
+We want to stress that this practice is illegal.

 Depending on where the individual lives, doctor shopping can result in thousands of dollars in fines or a prison sentence.
 We strongly recommend against using any prescription not prescribed specifically for the individual.
 The effects can be dangerous or even fatal.
 Even if the person knows several individuals using Xanax, it does not mean the drug is appropriate for their circumstances.